Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Relation Between the Outer Entropy in the Einstein Frame and the f(R) Frame

 Following this, we perform an analytic continuation in $q$.
 Finally, the direct consequence of \eqref{relation between bulk action} and \eqref{relation between replica action} is

 Now we apply our construction to a special case, when the spacetime satisfies the time reflection symmetry $t\to -t$ and consider the $t=0$ surface.
 Now we move into the Einstein frame, and from the above construction the time reflection symmetry remains unchanged.
 Since the time reflection symmetry, the extrinsic curvature of $t$ direction of $e_{q}$, $K^{E,t}$ will automatically be zero.
 We also require that the spacetime $\mathcal{M}_q$ contains no singularities.
 We will find that the extrinsic curvature of $x$ direction of $e_{q}$, $K^{E,x}$ will be zero \cite{Dong:2016hjy}.
 Here, $x$ and $t$ are bulk coordinates correspondent to boundary Cartesian coordinates.
-The constraint is equivalent to the minimal surface condition \cite{Ryu:2006bv} in the Einstein frame.
+The constraint is equivalent to the minimal surface condition \cite{Ryu:2006bv} in the Einstein frame and the minimal Wald entropy in the $f(R)$ frame.
 And the von Neumann entropy is

 this agrees with the result in \cite{Dong:2013qoa}.
 This is a self consistency check of our theory.